-Generally, an oil-free compressor will not last as long as an oil-lubricated model, because their pre-lubrication will gradually wear away and degrade over time.
+Generally, an oil-free compressor will not last as long as an oil-lubricated model because its pre-lubrication will gradually wear away and degrade over time.
 Oil-free compressors also tend to use a universal motor, which won’t last as long as an induction motor.

 The Teflon coating often used to lubricate the internal cylinder simply wears off over time, and this wear can increase when an oil-less compressor is used in extreme temperatures or for long durations.
-You can have an oil-less compressor last for years if you’re vigilant, but this requires more time and money (typically) than an oil-lubricated air compressor.
+If you’re vigilant, you can have an oil-less compressor last for years, but this requires more time and money (typically) than an oil-lubricated air compressor.

 If you want to extend how long your oil-less compressor will last, good maintenance is your best friend.
 Air compressors have a lot of moving parts that can cause significant wear, so ensure that you’re looking inside at least once a month.
 Check the permanently lubricated elements, such as the cylinder’s Teflon coating and either Teflon or carbon ring seals.